pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 The scene shown in the view is composed of a variable number of elements.
 By default the *Icosphere*, *Grid* and *Coastline* elements are shown.
 More elements can be added through the *Add* menu.
 The elements can be configured with their associated control panels.

+Elements have different controls provided within their panel title bar:

+* \_ Hide the control panel.
+It can be regained via the *Panels* menu.
+The element will still be shown in the scene.

+* X Remove the element from the scene.

-To toggle the visibility of an element click the pentagon symbol in its control panel title bar.
+* ⭓ Toggle the visibility of an element.
+To untoggle again click on the now present ⭔.

 Two useful elements are: